mrb113/mrb113.github.io/_posts/2015-9-26-Open-Book-Review.md

 ---

-I have been interested in the Compaq story for some time.
+I have been interested in the <a href="https://en.wikipedia.org/wiki/Compaq">Compaq</a> story for some time.
 The first computer I remember having was our Compaq Presario desktop, so you might say that it was the first name in hardware that I knew.
 I'm not the only one who is fascinated about Compaq - not only is there a book about it, but it provided the inspiration and base storyline for the fictional AMC television series <a href="http://www.imdb.com/title/tt2543312/">Halt and Catch Fire</a>.

 ####The rise of Compaq and the Industry Standard